eeejay/101atron/README.md

 To install and run 101atron you need the following software:

 * [Node.js](https://nodejs.org/) v0.10+.
 * [redis](https://redis.io/topics/quickstart).
-This is the database software used to track state.
+This is the database software used to track state (optional).

 ## Redis installation and notes

+_This step may not be necessary.
+Check out the database section below_

 Download and compile Redis: